aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Conflict resolution and difficult conversation skill development
 - Team building around shared purpose and collaborative intelligence
 - Measurement system implementation for cultural and technical progress

+Checkpoint 3: Pilot Impact Assessment
+Are the initial implementations having the intended positive impact on people and mission?
+What have we learned from the pilot phase?
+How should we adjust before scaling?

 ### Phase 4: Full Implementation and Integration (12-16 weeks)